Stronger demand for natural foods during the COVID-19 pandemic has created a boom in the honey industry in 2020.

-Why is New Zealand honey so successful?
+Why is New Zealand honey so successful in China?

-Manuka honey is quite special since it comes from the juice of a tree that grows only in New Zealand or Australia, it has unique anti-bacterial properties.
-Chinese and even Hong Kong consumers, who take care of them and opt for quality products are constantly looking for this nectar, which has contributed to a growth of imports ie 1500 tons (the equivalent of $ 121.5 million) in 2014.
+Manuka honey is quite special since it comes from the juice of a tree that grows only in New Zealand or Australia.
+It has unique anti-bacterial properties.
+Chinese and even Hong Kong consumers, who take care of them and opt for quality products are constantly looking for this nectar.
+This has contributed to a growth of imports/exports of 1500 tons (the equivalent of $ 121.5 million) in 2014.

 Partnerships between New Zealand and China

 Honey producers in New Zealand are increasingly dependent on Chinese demand.

 To better take advantage of this demand, New Zealand companies are partnering with its Chinese subsidiaries and they are expanding the offer to Chinese cities.